mikeboers/PyTomCrypt/README.md

     >>> from tomcrypt import prng

-All PRNG operations are in the `tomcrypt.prng` module.
 This module contains a `PRNG` class which contains all state required for a PRNG, and a convenience function for every PRNG provided.

     >>> myrng = prng.PRNG('yarrow')
     >>> # OR